zeeshan2011/sqlproject/README.md

 # sqlproject
+**Project Description**
-Rockbuster Stealth LLC, a former movie rental leader, is launching an online video service to compete with streaming giants.
-Using SQL-based analysis, this project explores rental trends, customer locations, revenue drivers, and regional sales patterns to guide strategic decisions for a successful digital transition.
+Rockbuster Stealth LLC, a former leader in the movie rental industry, is preparing to launch an online video rental platform to compete with major streaming services.
+This project uses data-driven insights from Rockbuster's relational database to support strategic decision-making for this transition.
+Key areas of analysis include rental trends, customer demographics, revenue contributors, and regional sales patterns.
+These insights will help identify high-value markets, understand customer distribution, and guide Rockbuster's management team toward a successful digital transformation.